Redefining the Adriatic Narrative with Rafaela Kaćunić

 October 26, 2024

-Rafaela Kaćunić, founder of This is Badland Magazine, challenges stereotypes of the Adriatic through art, culture, and music.
+Rafaela Kaćunić, co-founder of This is Badland Magazine, challenges stereotypes of the Adriatic through art, culture, and music.
 Celebrating the region’s rich complexities, her work embraces the beauty in fragmentation, inviting a fresh perspective on the Balkans while inspiring a new generation of creatives.

 In a world often guided by glossy images and superficial narratives, Rafaela Kaćunić stands as a beacon of authenticity and creativity.
-As the founder of This is Badland Magazine, she has carved out a unique space that celebrates the rich, often overlooked stories of the Adriatic region.
+As the co-founder of This is Badland Magazine, she has carved out a unique space that celebrates the rich, often overlooked stories of the Adriatic region.
 Inspired by her Croatian roots and a desire to challenge the postcard-perfect stereotypes associated with the Mediterranean, Kaćunić launched the magazine to spotlight the unexpected beauty and talent emerging from the Balkans.
 With each issue, she invites readers to dive deep into the complexities of her homeland, melding humor and irony with poignant storytelling.
 But Kaćunić’s creativity doesn’t stop at print.
 Recently, she has ventured into music, blending 80s pop influences with Balkan themes, creating a harmonious dance between joy and grief.
 Vogue Adria spoke with the Berlin based multi-hyphenate on her creative journey.

 What motivated you to establish This is Badland Magazine, and what was the inspiration behind its name?